Reimnop/Discord4Fabric/README.md

 ### Notice

-Development is massively slowing down due to in real life events that is happening to me.
-This project is not cancelled.
+Development is massively slowing down due to university preparations.
+It is expected to resume by July 2023.

 > Empower your Minecraft <-> Discord chat experience with features from [DiscordSRV](https://www.spigotmc.org/resources/discordsrv.18494/)! ❤️